pulumi/pulumi-hugo/themes/default/content/blog/deploy-azure-static-website/index.md

 {{% /chooser %}}

-This code creates a new instance of the Website component and sets a couple of properties. `sitePath` is the location where your website contents live and `withCDN` is set to true to let the component know that you would like to provision a CDN.
-It also exports the `cdnURL` property so you can see where the site can be accessed.
+This code creates a new instance of the Website component and sets a couple of properties. `sitePath` is the location where your website contents live.
+The `sitePath` specified should be the output location of your website's build not the overall directory where your application lives.
+For example, if using a framework like React, the build output is usually placed in a directory called `build`.
+In addition, we set `withCDN` to true to let the component know that you would like to provision a CDN as well.
+It also exports the `cdnURL` property, which is the URL where the site can be accessed.
 That’s all that is needed and now we are ready to deploy!

 You can now run `pulumi up` to deploy the site to Azure.
 This will first show a preview of the resources that will be provisioned.
 You can go ahead and accept by selecting `yes`.